Men's Gymnastics vs Army and Greenville- DG126

 2024 (Senior)

-James Friedman was a mainstay in the Husker lineup both during the regular season and postseason competition.
-He set his career best in the pommel horse in the first meet of the season, scoring a 13.80 in the Rocky Mountain Open.
+Friedman was a mainstay in the Husker lineup both during the regular season and postseason competition.
+He set his career-best on pommel horse in the first meet of the season, scoring a 13.80 in the Rocky Mountain Open.

 Friedman was also active in the community and excelled in the classroom, earning Academic All-Big Ten honors, as well as being named to the Tom Osborne Citizenship Team.